afsalthaj/rib-syntax/README.md

 ## Requirements

-To use this extension, you need Visual Studio Code (version 1.0.0 or higher).
+To use this extension, you need Visual Studio Code (version 1.91.0 or higher).
 There are no additional dependencies.

+## Quick Start

+* Download the vsix file in this repository
+* Open VSCode, and install extensions from `.vsix`.
+Sooner, a stable version will be available in marketplace.

 ## Extension Settings